paulmskim/VisualCeption/readme.md

 * **report** (default: `false`) When enabled an HTML report with diffs for failing tests is generated.
 Report is stored in `tests/_output/vcresult.html`.
 * **module** (default: `'WebDriver'`) module responsible for browser interaction, default: WebDriver.
 * **fullScreenShot** (default: `false`) fullpage screenshot for Chrome and Firefox
+* **forceFullScreenShot** (default: `false`) force fullpage screenshot for Chrome and Firefox.
+Useful when element to capture is outside the initial window dimensions of WebDriver.

 ## Usage